Financial Reporting Manual

 NOTE: While reconciliations to U.S. GAAP initially are required only for two years, the registrant's financial statements still need to be presented in the registration statement for all of the periods required by Item 8 of Form 20-F (see Section 10220.1 for EGCs).
 Similarly, non-EGCs must present selected financial data for five years, even though the oldest three years need not be reconciled to U.S. GAAP.
 (See Section 10220.2 for exception for EGCs.)

-- First-time registrants that elect to prepare the financial statements in accordance with U.S. GAAP may provide income statements and statements of cash flows for only their two most recent fiscal years.
+- First-time registrants that elect to prepare the financial statements in accordance with U.S. GAAP may provide statements of comprehensive income and statements of cash flows for only their two most recent fiscal years.
 However, selected financial data still needs to be presented for five years under home-country GAAP if U.S. GAAP financial data is not available for the oldest three years, unless the registrant qualifies as an EGC (see Section 10220.2).
 MD&A need only discuss the two years presented in the financial statements.
 [Item 8 of Form 20-F]

 - Predecessor financial statements and selected financial data must be presented in the same comprehensive body of accounting as the registrant.
 A foreign entity that is a predecessor of a U.S. domestic company must present financial statements in U.S. GAAP and U.S. dollars.
 (Last updated: 6/30/2013)